merdok/homebridge-webos-tv/README.md

 * Show notifications
 * Emulate remote control

-Since version 1.5.0 the new HomeKit TV integration is supported which was introduced in iOS 12.2.
-This is a work in progress and might change.

 ## Installation

 If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).